derekantrican/OctoPrint-Webhooks/README.md

 To change the format of the request, there are some advanced configuration parameters you can modify.

 ## Advanced Configuration

+#### Custom Events
+In addition to the basic printer events listed under "Events", you can also subscribe to any other event by using the "Custom Events" section.
+This allows you to not only subscribe to any of the myriad of events built into OctoPrint ([listed here](https://docs.octoprint.org/en/master/events/index.html#available-events)) but also to any events that might be fired by other plugins (for instance, the [Ngrok Tunnel plugin](https://plugins.octoprint.org/plugins/ngrok) sends the "plugin_ngrok_connected" event when the tunnel is created with information about the tunnel address).

+To subscribe to a custom event, first find the name of the event (this may be at the octoprint docs link above or somewhere else).
+Then go to the "Custom Events" section in the settings, click the "+" button, put in the event name & message.

+_Similar to other events, extra information about the event will be included in the `extra` parameter of the payload._

 #### Headers
 Provide a JSON dictionary of HTTP headers that will be passed along with the request such as: